thejhh/infolog/README.md

 * Automatic hostname based "room creation"
 * CLI utility to post messages
 * Support to add labels to old events
+* Automatically add labels based on search to new messages?

 Known bugs
 ----------